Samsung Ventures

 Series B in 2017

-aveni, Inc. specializes in advanced metallization technologies for semiconductor applications, particularly in damascene through silicon vias and micro-electromechanical systems (MEMS).
-The company offers two primary technologies: Electrografting (eG), a wet electrochemical process that facilitates the growth of high-quality thin films on conducting surfaces, and Chemicalgrafting (cG), which is designed for non-conductive substrates.
-Both technologies are instrumental in enhancing device performance and yield, making them essential for modern semiconductor manufacturing.
-Founded in 2001 as a spinoff from the Commissariat à l’énergie atomique et aux énergies alternatives (CEA), aveni has established partnerships with various research and development centers, as well as leading global equipment and device manufacturers.
-The company operates from its headquarters in Massy, France, and leverages a skilled team of scientists and engineers with expertise in surface science, electrochemistry, and materials science to drive innovation in the field.
+Aveni, Inc. specializes in advanced metallization technologies for semiconductor, MEMS, and renewable energy applications.
+The company offers two primary processes: Electrografting (eG), which is a wet electrochemical method that facilitates the growth of high-quality thin films on conducting surfaces, and Chemicalgrafting (cG), designed for non-conductive substrates.
+Both technologies have been effectively implemented in manufacturing, demonstrating capabilities at and below the 14 nm technology node and accommodating high aspect ratios.
+Founded in 2001 as a spinoff from the Commissariat à l’énergie atomique et aux énergies alternatives, Aveni has established partnerships with various research and development centers and leading global manufacturers.
+Headquartered in Massy, France, the company boasts a skilled team of scientists and engineers with expertise in surface science, chemistry, electrochemistry, physics, materials science, and semiconductors.

 Efinix